composablehorizons/compose-icons/icons-material-symbols-outlined-filled-cmp/README.md

-# Material Symbols outlined-filled icons for Compose Multiplatform
+# Material Symbols OutlinedFilled icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Symbols outlined-filled icons.
+A Compose Multiplatform icon library with all available Material Symbols OutlinedFilled icons.

 ## Installation